paulscherrerinstitute/gitutils/docs/usage.rst

       {fork,merge}          commands
-      fork                Creates a fork from the repository. merge               Creates a request to merge the defined fork to the original repository.
+      fork                Creates a fork from the repository. merge               Creates a request to merge the defined fork to the original repository. login               Fetches the token for the usage of gitutils and stores it on the user's home directory file (~/.gitutils_token).

 .. note:: To see the gitutils usage help, you can use::